Time to Pay support guide

 Business and individual taxpayers can seek time to pay from HMRC if they cannot afford to pay their tax debts in full and on time.
 An agreement reached with HMRC for this is called a Time to Pay Agreement (TTPA).

-With effect from 30 June 2020, HMRC has however indicated that it will not be as accommodating for taxpayers needing a TTPA.
-It is reverting back to its ‘pre-lockdown’ position of expecting financial information to support a TTPA request.
+In September 2020, HMRC announced further extensions of time to pay arrangements are possible.
+Taxpayers’ whose liabilities fall under specific deferral options will need to either pay their deferred liabilities on expiry of the deferrals or enter into a TTPA, bearing in mind that HMRC is reverting to its ‘pre-lockdown’ position of expecting financial information to support a TTPA request.
 Listed below is the typical information HMRC asks for before it will agree a TTPA.

 For companies and groups with a Customer Compliance Manager, any TTP requests should in the first instance be directed to them.